2007 NASCAR Busch Series

-The 2007 NASCAR Busch Series was the twenty-sixth season of the NASCAR Busch Series.
+The 2007 NASCAR Busch Series was the 26th season of the NASCAR Busch Series, the second-tier professional stock car racing series sanctioned by NASCAR in the United States.
 It began on February 17 with the Orbitz 300 at Daytona International Speedway and concluded on November 17 with the Ford 300 at Homestead-Miami Speedway.
-Carl Edwards clinched the Busch Series championship on November 3 during the O'Reilly Challenge with 2 races remaining.
+Carl Edwards clinched the series championship on November 3 during the O'Reilly Challenge with 2 races remaining.
 The 2007 season was the final season of the series under Anheuser-Busch's sponsorship.
-In 2008, the Busch Series became the NASCAR Nationwide Series sponsored by insurance company Nationwide Insurance with a $70 million contract for 7 years.
+In 2008, the Busch Series became the Nationwide Series sponsored by insurance company Nationwide Insurance with a $70 million contract for 7 years.
+Also, Toyota joined the series as the fourth manufacturer.

 Top stories

 Buschwhackers

 The domination of the series by "Buschwhackers" continued in 2007.
 In the first 28 races, only two drivers not with regular Nextel Cup Series schedules drove their cars to victory from start to finish: Stephen Leicht (Meijer 300, Kentucky Speedway) and Jason Leffler (Kroger 200, O'Reilly Raceway Park).
 A third, Aric Almirola, was the official winner of the AT&T 250 at the Milwaukee Mile; Almirola qualified the car for Denny Hamlin who was racing at Sonoma in the Cup Series and was not scheduled to start, but was forced to as Hamlin was delayed in returning from Sonoma.
 Hamlin was placed in the car after arriving and drove nearly the entire race, winning, but he failed to receive credit because he failed to start.
 32 of the 35 races were won by Cup Series drivers in 2007.

 Meanwhile, Carl Edwards led Kevin Harvick by 733 points in the championship standings, a reversal from 2006 when Harvick beat Edwards by a record 824 points.
 At one time, Edwards' lead was 871 points prior to a stretch of five consecutive races outside the top 10 in the finishing order (in three of those races he finished 23rd or worse).
 There were more Busch only regulars near the top of the standings, but only because the Cup drivers ran fewer cumulative races than in 2006.